Hi, I’m Paige!

 Also in 2012 I began dating my high-school sweetheart best friend, Marco.
 We were engaged six-months after we started dating, and stayed that way for about 2 years.
 We married on August 1, 2014, and moved to the Central Coast of California.
 Marco is my best friend, my biggest supporter, and someone who pushes me to be my best everyday.

-In July of 2017, I changed “Healthy Hits the Spot” to “Paige Schmidt” (.com).
+In July of 2017, I changed from “Healthy Hits the Spot” to “Paige Schmidt” (.com).
 Over the years of working with women, the number one thing that I have learned is that creating a life that we enjoy — one that is balanced, fully lived, and very much alive — is about so much more than just food.
 For those of us who struggle with food, this is just the path that we have consciously or unconsciously chosen to fixate on.
 Today, I focus on more than just food with my clients.
 We focus on things like: spirituality, productivity, taking excellent care of ourselves, bettering our relationships, upgrading our communication skills, making our home environments more enjoyable, financial freedom, AND physical health (food and movement) – just to name a few!

 I hope that in hanging around these pages day in and day out, you will be inspired to love yourself deeper than you do right now!
 You deserve it!
 Don’t waste six years (as I did) of your life trying to measure up to something you think you are not, because you are beautiful!

 Being thin is not going to make you happier; being healthy (mentally, emotionally, and physically) is!

 The way to achieve happiness is to treat yourself well and to learn to FULLY enjoy yourself.
 You are the only you in this world and that is never going to change – you may as well learn to take care of yourself and feel your very best, right?
 We all have to live with food and making choices for the rest of our lives.
 We may as well have fun along the way!

 This is me today.